thomas-nolan/projects/ai-study-budy/README.md

 - Compares user input to known questions using **Jaccard similarity**
 - Returns the best-matching question along with its answer or a fallback if no match is found

+# Features

+- Easy to update notes by editing a simple .txt file
+- Streamlined yet effective NLP processing pipeline for understanding questions
+- Providines a real-time answers to the most relevant content in your notes
+- Features a loading spinner animation to indicate when the bot is processing your question

 # How to run

 1. Make sure `data/notes.txt` exists and contains questions and answers in the format: